original-picture/JUCE/README-fork.md

     That would lead to a confusing user experience
   * no that's a bad idea.
 Just unparent child windows (at the native level) in the destructor

-- [ ] on windows, minimizing a parent window will minimize the windows children, but sometimes will not minimize the children of children
+- [X] on windows, minimizing a parent window will minimize the window's children, but sometimes will not minimize the window's grandchildren
   * maybe just make `ComponentPeer::setMinimized` recursively call itself on children
+    - [ ] I tried this, and it fixed the primary issue of grandchildren not minimizing, but now, sometimes when restoring a window with children, a tiny minimized child window will be visible in the bottom left corner for a split second before it gets restoring.
+          Everything works fine, it just looks kind of janky
   * calling `setAlwaysOnTop` on the parent window seems to make this bug happen all the time instead of only sometimes
 - [ ] not really a bug, but on macOS if a parent and its children are minimized one by one, starting with the children and ending with the parent, all of the windows will get minimized (obviously), but they w